michaelfranzl/SalorHospitality/README.markdown

 * It has detailed article management using drag-and drop
 * Tables can be moved around with drag-and-drop
 * User management with roles (superuser, administrator, waiter, restaurant)
-* An XML file can be generated to display an always up-to-date menucard rendered in Macromedia Flash.
+* An XML file can be generated to display an always up-to-date menucard rendered in Macromedia Flash, for use on an external homepage.
+An example swf file is included.
+* A waiter-pad or tally (sorry, English is not my native language) can be printed
 * Sold Items can be easily taken from one invoice to another invoice, in case guests want to pay separately
 * Sold Items can be assigned to a cost center, in case the restaurant invites the guest
 * There is a fast storno-method for sold items